 Use techniques that others have shared in chopping up long form content into smaller digestible bits.
 Find ways to consistently post throughout the day.
 But also find ways to consistently post over the weeks.
 It’s going to take time to get noticed.
 You’re going to have to delicately balance the fine line between adding lots of value and promoting your work.

 Use sites like Reddit.
 There are threads such as reddit.com/r/CryptoArt.
 It’s a great place to paste your links.
-Add your drop to the NFT Calendar.
+Add your drop to the NFT Calendar or sites like New Drops.
 Build buzz on social media around your NFT drop.
 Try a countdown, cryptic teaser posts or even interviews.
 Host a giveaway.
 Create incentives around referrals like community or pre-sale access.
 Share more than just work.
 Share how your work is put together or what inspires you.
 Things time-lapses, fragments and previews of details are great.

 When posting to your social media channels use hashtags correctly.
 Make sure you check the hashtags.
 Bots sometimes are set to fire when specific hashtags are mentioned.
 You should also put a hashtag or two in your profile bios.
 The top hashtags right now are: